 Under the terms of the stock purchase agreement for RPS, the initial purchase price consisted of 100,000 shares of our common stock, valued at \$1,383.
 In addition, on the achievement of certain post-acquisition sales milestones, we will pay the sellers, in cash, 5% of sales up to the operating plan, and 10% of sales that exceed the operating plan, for the remainder of the calendar year 2007 and for calendar years 2008, 2009 and 2010.
 The additional contingent cash consideration is payable in annual installments, and excludes sales made to SPS, which historically have comprised substantially all of RPS's sales.
-There were no non-SPS sales for the remainder of the calendar year 2007, therefore, no contingent cash consideration was recorded for 2007.
-As of March 29, 2008, we have accrued \$6 for the 2008 portion of the contingent cash consideration, which is included in the other current liabilities line on our Consolidated Balance Sheet.
-As a result of this accrual, goodwill was increased by \$6.
+There were no non-SPS sales for the remainder of the calendar year 2007; therefore, no contingent cash consideration was recorded for 2007.
+Through June 28, 2008, we have accrued \$20 for the 2008 portion of the contingent cash consideration, which is included in the other current liabilities line on our Consolidated Balance Sheet.
+During the second quarter of 2008, this accrual was increased by \$14, which resulted in an increase to goodwill of \$14.

 The results of operations of SPS and RPS and the estimated fair value of assets acquired and liabilities assumed are included in our consolidated financial statements from the date of acquisition.
-The estimated excess of the purchase price over the net tangible and intangible assets acquired of \$5,940 (including \$111 of cash) was recorded as goodwill in the amount of \$5,368.
+The estimated excess of the purchase price over the net tangible and intangible assets acquired of \$5,940 (including \$111 of cash) was recorded as goodwill in the amount of \$5,383.
 We are in the process of completing the valuations of certain tangible and intangible assets acquired with the new businesses.
 The final allocation of the excess of the purchase price over the net assets acquired is subject to revision based upon our final review of valuation assumptions.
 The acquired goodwill has been assigned to the Design and Installation Services and the Rechargeable Products segments and is expected to be fully deductible for income tax purposes.